Our Curriculum

 Curriculum Drivers

-• how we could make the most of our local and regional location
+- How we can make the most of our local and regional context

-• what backgrounds and previous experiences our pupils bring to their learning
+- The backgrounds, experiences, and starting points our pupils bring to their learning

 Curriculum Entitlement